At StretchSense we pride ourselves on making soft sensors and energy harvesting easy.

 StretchSense Licensing Partners

 StretchSense has licensed technology from Parker Hannifin Corporation and from Auckland UniServices Limited.

 StretchSense products that utilise certain dielectric electro-active polymer (DEAP) technology are manufactured and supplied under licence from the Quick Coupling Division of Parker Hannifin Corporation, Minneapolis, MN, USA (“Parker”).
 Such licence enables StretchSense to manufacture and supply Parker DEAP transducer products generally for evaluation and application validation purposes, and commercially for consumer electronics, motion capture and augmented/virtual reality, and sports and fitness industries.
 Commercial use in other industries is subject to Parker’s prior consent.

 StretchSense products that utilise certain sensor and dielectric elastomer generator technologies are manufactured and supplied under license from Auckland UniServices Limited in Auckland, New Zealand (“UniServices”).
 These licensed technologies originally being created by the Biomimetics Lab at the Auckland Bioengineering Institute.
 Such license enables StretchSense to manufacture and supply sensor and dielectric elastomer generator products for evaluation, application validation, and commercial purposes for all fields.

 StretchSense Intellectual Property

 StretchSense owns and is the licensee of intellectual property in the areas of stretch sensing and soft energy harvesting technology.
-StretchSense has multiple patent applications relating to the design, manufacture, and utilization of stretch sensing and energy harvesting components, and aggressively files patent applications on the basis of our regular product and manufacturing developments.
+StretchSense has multiple patent applications relating to the design, manufacture, and utilization of stretch sensing and energy harvesting components, and aggressively files patent applications on the bases of our regular product and manufacturing development.